TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 *Figure 2.
 Buildable Schematic of mounting system front view*

-The figure above shows a side view of the box that will utilized for the mounting system.
+The figures above show a side and front view of the mounting box that will utilized for the mounting system.
-The figure above shows a front view of the mounting system